-Take time out during Gambling Harm Awareness Week
+Ask for help and support during Gambling Harm Awareness Week

 You can call 0800 654 655 or text to 8006 for 24-hour information and support if you are concerned about someone else’s gambling or wondering about your own gambling.

-Some facts about gambling and gambling harm in New Zealand
+About gambling and gambling harm in New Zealand

+Negative effects on individuals and within communities can be widespread.
 Gambling harm can negatively impact finances, damage relationships, disrupt work and study, and lead to emotional and psychological distress.

-Sources: Health Promotion Agency and Choice not Chance websites.Published on Thursday, August 8th, 2019, under Uncategorised
+Sources: Health Promotion Agency and Choice not Chance websites.Published on Thursday, August 20th, 2020, under Uncategorised